 Like many countries in the world, there are cultural rules and expectations on what women wear and how they represent themselves.
 We believe that women should wear what they want and do what they please, but our ideal world just doesn’t exist.
 Ignoring the culture of a country can not only really ruin your experience of your trip, but it can even be dangerous.

-Egypt is a conservative Muslim country, and at a glance, that means it’s best to leave the string bikini at home and get excited about light fabrics, loose fits, and shirts with sleeves.
-Cairo is less conservative where short sleeves and longer shorts will be just fine (although conservative is better), but the more off the beaten path you go, the more you should lean toward long pants and long sleeves and have a headscarf in your bag when you need it.
+Egypt is a conservative Muslim country, and at a glance, that means it’s best to leave the string bikini at home and get into light fabrics, loose fits, and shirts with sleeves.
+Cairo and tourist hotels and resorts are less conservative where tank tops and longer shorts will be just fine (although conservative is better), but the more off the beaten path you go, the more you should cover up and have a headscarf in your bag when you need it.
 Think breezy, cool fabrics with a loose fit to not only keep conservative but also let your skin breath in the heat.

-If you are coming with us on The Egypt Global Meetup Tour, feel free to bring a tank or two and some lounge shorts for our hotel pools and Nile River cruise, where we can feel free to relax the dress code a bit with a cold beer in hand.
+If you are coming with us on The Egypt Global Meetup Tour, feel free to bring whatever you want to wear for our hotel pools and Nile River cruise, where we can feel free to relax the dress code with a cold beer in hand.
 It’s not fair to be the one gal on the trip in crop tops and booty shorts bringing unwanted attention to the whole group.
 The only attention we want to attract are chats with locals over tea, and smiles from curious kids.

 We always recommend sticking to a carry on in almost all of our travels.
 In countries like Egypt, where sadly, scammers in the airports and city of Cairo are everywhere, it’s best to have a bag that’s always with you and easy to carry.
 This is much less of a concern on our Egypt Global Meetup Tour, but even though you’re safe with us, it’s good practice to travel light.
 It’s no fun to be weighed down by extra stuff you really don’t need, plus you will still have to carry your bags from you room to the vehicle.